-With more than 15,000 high-rise buildings, and growing building development in Ontario, there is no specially trained urban highrise rope rescue unit to respond efficiently to emergencies in inaccessible places.
+There are over 25,000 high-rises and constantly growing building development in Ontario, but there is no specially trained urban rope rescue unit to respond efficiently to emergencies in inaccessible places.
 Events, such as the Skyway Bridge in St. Catherines in 1993 and other rope access related incidents have shown that lives could have been saved if such a team existed.
 It is crucial to be prepared for the unexpected.
-More than 66% of the rope access business in the world, is concentrate in the Middle East and there is rapidly growing building development in Dubai .
-Therefore, I will explore the opportunity to create and train urban highrise rope rescue unit, which can respond efficiently to emergencies in inaccessible places.
-Dubai is said to currently have 15-25% of all the world’s cranes.
-The Dubai Waterfront, when completed, will become the largest waterfront development in the world.
 It is crucial to be prepared for the unexpected.

 Accidents have become more complicated.
 The solution for preventing them, or efficiently responding when they do occur, is to organize an emergency response team that is trained and equipped specifically for this task.
 This could be a team of highly qualified professionals and rope access technicians with knowledge in rigging and rope rescue, first aid, communications and bylaws.
 They could meet regularly to discuss, upgrade, practice and teach safety, rescue and emergency procedures in conjunction with other emergency services.

 Living on the edge is what “ropers” do for a living.
 With an industry, being ranked as one of the most dangerous, I want to give the workers a chance for a safer future.
-I am, therefore, currently organizing a Highrise Rescue Team, an independent non-profit organization that consists solely of highly qualified professionals.
+I am, therefore, currently organizing a Highrise Emergencye Aerial Rescue Team, a non-profit organization that consists solely of rope and aerial access experts.
 We are, by necessity, cost effective and efficient.